 The month of March marks a time of change: There’s the coming of spring, the start of daylight saving time, and even a chance to change your luck on St. Patrick’s Day.
 But March is also National Nutrition Month® — which presents an opportunity to change your eating habits, too.
 Turns out, paying attention to […]

 About Rachel Cushing

-Meanwhile lets just say that we are proud Rachel Cushing contributed a whooping 15 entries.
+But we are proud to say that Rachel Cushing contributed 15 entries already.

 With Valentine’s Day falling smack in its center like a succulent cherry, February traditionally marks the month of love and affection.
 For many, the celebration of February 14th might include not only wine, roses, and a gourmet dinner, but also hugs, kisses, and possibly some sex.
 This year, however, February 2021 also marks the first […]

 From candy striper to office manager, Vernita Pearsall always knew that healthcare was her calling.
 The magic act and the ukulele came later.
 From the earliest days Vernita Pearsall can remember, growing up in Gary, Indiana, she has always been curious, and she has always loved to learn.
 When she was still in elementary school, […]

 Sciatica pain is extremely common, with as much as 40% of the population suffering from it at some point in their lives.
 Despite this, there are still many misconceptions that circulate about the condition.
 People sometimes mistakenly refer to any type of lower back or radiating leg pain as sciatica.
 The condition is more specific […]

 According to the CDC, cervical cancer was once “the leading cause of cancer death for women in the United States.”
 Fortunately, 40 years of medical advances have significantly decreased the number of cases and given us much more effective treatments.
 It remains, however, a serious cancer.
 Prevention and early detection are key to reducing your […]